What Is A Teacher Bio

 Top Mistakes

-• Using a logo icon instead of your real face
+- Using a logo icon instead of your real face

-• Having typos in your description
+- Having typos in your description

-• Not having any reviews
+- Not having any reviews

-• Not highlighting your years of experience
+- Not highlighting years of experience

 Your Profile Picture

-Having a nice picture of you will help your course look good.
+Having a nice picture of you will help the course look good.
 It doesn’t have to be a professional studio photo, but it should be high quality and show you looking at the camera.

 The photo thumbnail may be small, so having a closeup that scales down well is also important.
 In some cases, the profile picture may be in an oval shape, so make sure you use a headshot that is centered.

-Is your background appropriate or out of context.
+Is your background appropriate or out of context?
 Think about the location of the image.
-Is your background busy, where it is hard to see your face.
+Is your background busy, where it is hard to see your face?
 Avoid having other people or cropped parts of people.

 Your Teaching Name

-Use your proper name like “Margaret Tutti Perez” or shortened name “Peggy Perez” for your teaching bio.
+Use your proper name like “Margaret Tutti Perez” or your shortened name “Peggy Perez” for your teaching bio.

 Do not use an online handle like “PrettyThreads” or a strange email address like “Girl571PrinceSt”.